ucsdlib/damsrepo/README.md

         testOnBorrow="true"/>
     ```

-6. Start Tomcat.
+    Start Tomcat.

+4. Solr

-7. Create solr home directory with solr.war file, solr.xml and a core with
+    Create solr home directory with solr.war file, solr.xml and a core with
     Hydra's config.
 These can be copied from hydra-jetty:

     ``` sh